Democratic parties (China): Role

-Founded before the proclamation of the People's Republic of China, these parties must accept the "leading role" of the CCP as a condition of their continued existence.
-The official party system of the PRC is termed the "system of multi-party cooperation and political consultation under the leadership of the CCP."
-The relationship between these parties and the CCP has officially been described as "long-term coexistence and mutual supervision, treating each other with full sincerity and sharing weal or woe".
+The democratic parties are almost completely subservient to the CCP, and must accept the "leading role" of the CCP as a condition of their continued existence.
+According to the official PRC government view, the party system is termed the "system of multi-party cooperation and political consultation under the leadership of the CCP."
+The democratic parties are officially described as "neither parties out of office nor opposition parties" and their relationship to the CCP has been officially described as "long-term coexistence and mutual supervision".
 According to Human Rights Watch, these parties "play an advisory rather than an oppositional role".
-According to Aaron Friedberg, these parties' "purpose is to create the illusion of inclusiveness and representation."

 The democratic parties take part in "united front work" and also take part in the political system, but they have no power at a national level.

-The Chinese political system allows for the participation of some members of the eight minor parties and other non-CCP members in the National People's Congress (NPC), but they are vetted by the CCP.
+The Chinese political system allows for the participation of some members of the minor parties and other non-CCP members in the National People's Congress (NPC), but they are vetted by the CCP.
 The parties also participate in the Chinese People's Political Consultative Conference (CPPCC).
+Democratic party members can also be appointed to the State Council; in 2007 Wan Gang of the China Zhi Gong Party was appointed as the minister of science and technology, while Chen Zhu of the Chinese Peasants' and Workers' Democratic Party became minister of health.
 The democratic parties are funded by the fiscal revenue of the government.
-One of the ways the CCP controls the minor parties is through its United Front Work Department (UFWD), which vets the membership applications and selects who is the leader of these parties.
+One of the ways the CCP controls the parties is through its United Front Work Department (UFWD), which vets the membership applications and selects who is the leader of these parties.
 UFWD also keeps the parties in check by preventing them from expanding widely in counties and villages.
 Prospective party members need a reference from senior party members to join the party.
 CCP members are usually not allowed to join the democratic parties, though they can transfer to work at the democratic parties subject to the request and consent of democratic parties and with the approval of the higher CCP Party committee.
 Members of democratic parties can apply to join the CCP without needing to withdraw from the democratic parties.
 Members of the People's Police and the People's Liberation Army cannot join the democratic parties.
-The cadres of the eight parties are trained at the Central Institute of Socialism.
+The cadres of the parties are trained at the Central Institute of Socialism.